missinglink/pipeline/README.md

 Each worker binds it's `stdout` stream(s) to `INADDR_ANY` (any available port).

-The worker then connects to the `orchestrator` and announces it's `role` and the network address peers can connect to if they wish to consume it's output.
+The worker then connects to the `orchestrator` and announces it's `role` and the network address that peers can connect to if they wish to consume it's output.

 Conventional logic would suggest you `bind` your `stdin` and `connect` on your `stdout`.

 Using the inverse allows for the worker to `disconnect` its `stin` socket(s) when it starts to flood while maintaining the port it has bound for `stdout`.

 ----